 Living organisms and their metabolites that are considered beneficial to the host, especially the gut microbiome.

 Fermented foods predigested by bacteria are full of probiotics and tremendously beneficial for gut health.

-Kimchi, sauerkraut, kombucha (no added sugar), kefir, plain unsweetened yogurt (if dairy is tolerated), miso, kvass
+Kimchi, sauerkraut, kombucha, kefir, plain unsweetened yogurt (if dairy is tolerated), miso, kvass